canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-for-expressions
+override_tostring

-# Exercise 17 > Use for-expressions
+# Exercise 18 > Override toString

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.